 However, the relationship between the processing of printed electrodes and cell performance is poorly understood at a fundamental level.
 Printed electrodes, at the microscale/nanoscale, are a collection of packed particles bound typically by a polymeric matrix.
 Intimate contact between the active particles are critical for power performance, so industries simply "squeeze and can" these electrodes to improve power performance.
 As applications begin to require mechanical flexibility and longer cycle life, the standard calendaring (or compression) batteries undergo may be unavailable or detrimental in the long term.

-At the PLEES we have created an environment where we can quickly print, test, and analyze battery electrodes.
-With our custom printers/stages, microfluidic fabrication and testing equipment, and in-lab prototyping tools we can quickly iterate on designs and experiments, starting with a "shotgun" approach to complex problems and developing both variable spaces and hypotheses of interaction after a few design cycles.
+We have created an environment where we can quickly print, test, and analyze battery electrodes.
+With our custom fabrication equipment, microfluidic fabrication and testing equipment, and in-lab prototyping tools we can quickly iterate on designs and experiments, starting with a "shotgun" approach to complex problems and developing both variable spaces and hypotheses of interaction after a few design cycles.

 The PLEES is part of the Andlinger Center for Energy and the Environment and the Department of Mechanical and Aerospace Engineering Engineering.